Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 1.    ***Line terminators***:               Line terminators in the content are translated to LF (\u000A).

-2.    ***Common white spaces removal***:           Incidental white space surrounding the content, introduced to match the indentation of Java source code, is removed.
+2.    ***Common white spaces removal***:           Incidental white space surrounding the content, introduced to match the indentation of Java source code is removed in this step.

-3.    ***Escape sequence processing***:     Escape sequences in the content are interpreted.
+3.    ***Escape sequence processing***:     Escape sequences in the content are interpreted in this step.
 Performing interpretation as the final step means developers can write escape sequences such as \n without them being modified or deleted by earlier steps.

 The following sections discuss compile-time processing in more detail.

 #### Line terminators
 Different operating systems have their [Line terminators](https://en.wikipedia.org/wiki/Newline).
-All line terminators (CR/LF/CRLF) in the content are translated to LF (\u000A).
+All line terminators (CR/LF/CRLF) in the content are translated into LF (\u000A).
-It makes same java code work across platforms.
+It makes the same java code work across platforms.

 #### White space removal
 <!--